 You must continue to file bi-weekly (every 2 weeks).
-You are required to register for work, and you can do so online at jobs.mt.gov or at any Workforce Service Center.
+You are required to register for work, and you can do so online at Montana Works or at any Workforce Service Center.
 Also, you must continue to be able and available for full-time work.
-You must actively seek employment, while keeping a record of your work search activities (forms to help you do so can be found in the Claimant Handbook), and you are required to keep this record for 3 years for auditing purposes.
-To be actively seeking employment, you must make at least 1 employer contact each week you file for benefits.
+You must actively seek employment, while keeping a record of your work search activities using the Work Search Record, and you are required to keep this record for three years for auditing purposes.
+To be actively seeking employment, you must make at least one employer contact each week you file for benefits.
 Finally, you must accept suitable work.

 I was turned down for benefits.
 How do I appeal this decision?